SEAP Southeast Asia Pilot-1

 25 miles from Yacht haven

-Tucked in behind the neighbouring small islets and rocks, this spot offers limited protection in the northeast monsoon season.
+Koh Nok is tucked in behind the neighbouring small islets and rocks.
+This spot at offers limited protection in the northeast monsoon season.

 To the west, a sandy spit runs out in shallow water towards some rocks.
-Excellent as a stopover on the way to the Koh Hong island group or Krabi, this beach is good for swimming, but the current can be strong at the third hour of the outgoing tide.
+This is an excellent stopover on the way to the Koh Hong island group or Krabi.
+The beach is good for swimming, but the current can be strong at the third hour of the outgoing tide.

 The steep path up to the top of the island has a sturdy rope to make the near vertical climb safer.